aimclub/rostok/docs/index.md

 # Rostok framework for co-design of dynamical systems

-The project is a framework for generative co-design of the mechanism based on the set of rules
+Rostok is an open source library which provides the framework for generative co-design of mechatronic and robotic systems.
+The main feature
+Currently, the generative co-design is mainly used in production of the static systems, while our project